mateussilva98/bookmarkeddit/app/README.md

 - Tooltip on unsave
 - Toast message on unsave
 - add locale
+- export to csv

-- improve logic on login. when going to main sire, if there's already tokens, redirect to posts page
+- improve logic on login. when going to main sure, if there's already tokens, redirect to posts page

 ## Useful links